gelder-ux/portfolio/content/posts/cbord-patient.md

 It was incredibly important for us to design a food ordering experience that was both simple and empowering.
 Allowing patients to choose for themselves again was our goal.

 ### Hospitals
 In addition to the patient, we needed to make sure the app served hospitals in a meaningful way.
-Prior, a few of our customers had hired third-party developers to create a front end for the APIs exposed by our backend systems.
+In the past, some customers had hired third-party developers to create front ends for the APIs we exposed from the backend systems.
 This had mixed results for patients in terms of ease-of-use and adoption and ultimately left many patients confused and frustrated by the technical jargon and obtuse wayfinding of these apps.
 Not to mention many of these apps were integrated with television systems which also exacerbated navigation frustration.

 ### Team
 At the start of the project, the team consisted of a Business Analyst and myself as the UX Designer.
 Our analyst was also a healthcare dietician and so we worked closely on the user experience.